DrVogtster/QPDE-FV-WENO/README.md

 If test=2 you can pick which instance of the Riemann problem is to be solved (Lax or Sod) by commenting/uncommenting the section that specifices the initial conditions associated with each problem in euler_tests.py.

-Plots will always be generated for the problem you try to solve.

 For example: